-Providers of primary and secondary care services work together to co-ordinate a fully integrated primary care pathway for urgent care 24 hours and 7 days a week.
+Providers of primary and secondary care services work together to co-ordinate a fully integrated community based primary care pathway for urgent care 24 hours a day, 7 days a week.

 Patients are encouraged, educated and empowered to manage their own health and understand when clinical intervention is needed.